w00dstuck/Epic-MN-Install/README.md

 Once you see "Masternode setup completed." on screen, you are done.

-### To check your masternode status on your VPS, navigate to /usr/local/bin and then run
+### To check your masternode status on your VPS, navigate to /usr/local/bin (this is where the script moves files)

 ```bash
 cd /usr/local/bin